AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 1. Click **[!UICONTROL Update].**
    The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on the user's home page.

-## Send a message to one or more users from the User list.
+## Send a message to one or more users from the User list

-This option is only available if you have a Standard license.
+This option is only available if you have a Standard, Plan, or Work license.

 {{step-1-to-users}}

 1. Select the user or users you want to send a message to, and click [!UICONTROL **Send Update to User**].
 1. Type your message in the [!UICONTROL Send update to user] window.
-1. (Optional) TAG PEOPLE
+1. (Optional) Search for any additional users you want to tag on the message.
+You do not need to tag the users you already selected in the user list.
 1. (Optional) Select **[!UICONTROL Private to my company]** to make this message visible only to other users in your company.
 1. Click [!UICONTROL **Send**].
-   The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on the user's home page.
+   The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on each user's home page.